Eugene is an avid gardener and has been passionate about growing things for over 40 years.

-For a very small lawn of say 1000 square feet or less, a 3.5 horse power mower should suffice.
-Power becomes an issue when you tend to let the grass get long, and a mower with 5 or 5.5 hp has the advantage of being able to deal with long patches without slowing down or stalling.
-A more powerful engine will also be more capable of driving the mower forwards when the bag is fully laden and the wheels sink down into the soft surface of a lawn with lots of moss.
+For a very small lawn of say 1000 square feet or less, a 3.5 horsepower mower should suffice.
+Power becomes an issue when you tend to let the grass get long, and a mower with 5 or 5.5 hp has the advantage of being able to handle long patches without slowing down or stalling.
+A more powerful engine will also be more capable of driving the mower forward when the bag is full and the wheels sink down into the soft surface of a lawn with lots of moss.

 What Sized Cut?

 The width of the cut produced by a rotary lawn mower is determined by the length of the spinning blade.
-This ranges from 15 to 25 inch but mowers with 18, 20 or 21 inch blades are probably the commonest.
-An 18 inch mower is usually a relatively neat machine and this makes it easier when you have to maneuver around trees, flower beds and other obstacles in lawns, or have to cut into corners.
+This ranges from 15 to 25 inch but mowers with 18, 20, or 21-inch blades are probably the most common.
+An 18-inch mower is usually a relatively neat machine which makes it easier when you have to maneuver around trees, flower beds, and other obstacles in lawns, or have to cut into corners.